sairampraneeth/GettingAndCleaningDataProject/README.md

 3. Writes the Tidy Dataset to a new file called "TidyData.txt" which will appear in the current working directory of R.

 ## Output Data
-The Output File of the tidy Dataset is "run_analysis.R"
+The Output File of the tidy Dataset is "TidyData.txt"